 Your favorite children’s song may help guide you through these twisting postures after the baby is comfortable playing in the rounded position at the midline.
 Then assist the baby hold one foot with the other hand by moving both legs together.
 Once you’ve given the baby’s body a chance to detect each twist, you’re ready to go for the next one.

-Motivate Your Baby Using Visual And Audio Aids
+Encourage Baby To Roll Using Visual And Audio Aids

 The body will follow the mind wherever it goes.
-Using toys and music, you may encourage your child to gaze and follow with their eyes (or orient to sound).
-This will lead to their head rotating, and eventually, their trunk rotating.
+Using toys and music, you may motivate your child to gaze and follow with their eyes (or orient to sound).
+This will lead to their head rotating and, eventually, their trunk rotating.

 It is helpful to begin by placing an object in your baby’s line of vision and gradually shifting it to one side into the direction you like them to roll by using this strategy.